When you see your dog eating poop and throwing up your initial reaction is one of concern.

 Five Methods to deal with the problem of a dog eating poop and throwing up.

 As much as watching your dog eat its own poop is of gross, it is not uncommon in man’s bestie.

-However, it could be behavioral or psychological problems and sometimes it can also be as a result of medical issues.
+However, it could be behavioral or psychological problems and sometimes it can also be a result of medical issues.
 Some of the common causes of your dog eating poop and throwing up might be caused by medical conditions including pancreatic insufficiency and enzyme deficiency.

 In order to rule out medical conditions causing this condition, also known as coprophagia, you should first of all assess this behavior.
 When does your dog eat poop?
 And when did he start?
 It is also important to keep in mind that your dog is carnivorous and nature demands it to consume certain foods.

 For instance, when we domesticate dogs, we tend to feed them with manufactured foods, contrary to its nature to hunt and feed on the prey.
-The fact is, when a dog is feeding on the prey, it will consume enzymes that are responsible for smooth digestion of food.
+The fact is, when a dog is feeding on the prey, it will consume enzymes that are responsible for the smooth digestion of food.

 However, if your dog lacks certain enzymes, its tummy might not digest foods properly.